8 Glorious Ways to Use Pizza Dough — Besides Making Pizza!

-Whether you make your own dough or go for store-bought, know this: Pizza dough can come to the rescue morning, noon, and night.
+Pizza dough is surprisingly versatile.
+Sure, of course, it’s main role is to make pizza pies, but it can also be used for way more than just that.
+Whether you make your own dough (we have this super-simple recipe if you want to give it a try!) or go for store-bought, know this: Pizza dough can come to the rescue morning, noon, and night.

 8 More Ways to Use Pizza Dough